Welcome to Barrington Medical Centre

 Urgent Medical Care - whether the surgery is open or closed

-Following our practice survey in 2013 we produced a new patient information leaflet which explains urgent medical care services available and provides a number of useful contact numbers - this leaflet is available on this website via the appointments tab, or as a paper leaflet in our main waiting room.
+We have available a patient information leaflet which explains urgent medical care services available and provides a number of useful contact numbers - this leaflet is available on this website via the appointments tab, or as a paper leaflet in our main waiting room.

-Click on our 'Online Services' tab on the right hand side to create or access your online account.
+Click on our 'Online Services' tab on the right hand side for information regarding how to create or access your online account.
 Our online services enable you to :

 - order repeat medication